The local authority's legal duty to issue an EHCP

 "There is no EHCP-level need"

 This is often circular reasoning.
 The assessment reports may clearly show complexity.
-The LA needs to explain specifically why the legal threshold has not been met, not simply assert it.
+The local authority needs to explain specifically why the legal threshold has not been met, not simply assert it.

 How to appeal a refusal to issue an EHCP